SkyrilHD/Dell-Exx50-Hackintosh/README.md

 ## Download and Install

-Go to the [Releases](https://github.com/SkyrilHD/Dell-Exx50-Hackintosh/releases/) page of this repo and download the latest release.
+Go to the [Releases](https://github.com/SkyrilHD/Dell-Exx50-Hackintosh/releases/) page of this repo and download the latest release according to the macOS you want to install.
 Then, copy the EFI folder to your EFI partition...
 That's it.

 ## Graphical glitches in macOS